 Washington University must comply with government rules and regulations that protect the environment and promote workplace safety.
-The university must operate its facilities with all of the necessary permits, approvals and controls, especially with respect to handling and disposal of hazardous and regulated materials and waste.
-Anyone working with or around these materials must be familiar with the rules, regulations and policies that apply to them.
-Additional information may be obtained by contacting the Environmental Health and Safety Office at 314-362-6816.
+The University must operate its facilities with all of the necessary permits, approvals, and controls, especially with respect to handling and disposal of hazardous and regulated materials and waste.
+Anyone working with or around these materials must be familiar with the rules, regulations, and policies that apply to them.

 Foreign Corrupt Practices Act

 The Foreign Corrupt Practices Act (FCPA) imposes certain restrictions on international transactions and activities.
 Of particular note is its broad prohibition on improper payments to foreign government officials, a category that includes employees of many foreign universities.
 The University’s Office of the Executive Vice Chancellor and General Counsel provides training sessions to school leaders and CFU department personnel who may be involved with international activities.
 For training needs, contact the Assistant Vice Chancellor & Associate General Counsel at (314)362-9071.
 For questions regarding international transactions and compliance with Foreign Corrupt Practices Act provisions, contact the Associate Vice Chancellor for Finance & Controller at (314)935-9853.
 The University’s international policies and resources can be found at the following website: https://global.wustl.edu/

 Privacy and Security-Washington University is committed to conducting business in compliance with national standards for privacy, security, and electronic transactions of Protected Health Information.
 Members of the University community are expected to follow the University’s HIPAA policies and procedures.